-Class Times: TBA
+Class Times: Wednesdays 9-11 am

 Prerequisites: This Course is only open Knox College M.Div.
 Student in their Second Year of Study who applied by the application deadline set by the College and received approval from the Basic Degree Director to proceed with this course.